discoverygarden/foxml/scripts/README.md

  - MIME type distribution

 ### Metadata Export
-Script to export all objects within the repository that contain a specified metadata datastream ID, saving results as XML.
+Script to export all objects (or a specified list of PIDs) within the repository that contain a specified metadata datastream ID, saving results as XML.

 ### FOXML Export
 Script to export FOXML archival objects from a Fedora repository given a list of PIDs.